5l1v3r1/1337-translator/README.md

 # 1337-Translator
-1337 Language Translator Can Be Used to Convert Text into Leet Language
+1337 Translator Can Be Used to Convert Text into Leet Language
 <pre>
 There Are Two Versions Of It
 1).
 Php (GUI)